ge0rge0rge/PlotWithRLanguage/README.md

 # PlotWithRLanguage
-Plot Geometric Distribution
-This exerise implenment the geometric distribution in two ways.
+This mini project implenment the several statistical distribution and plot them.

-First, use function applied by R language and Python.
-Second, build the geometric distrivution from scratch.
+First, apply the functions exsisted in R language and Python to plot the Normal Distribution and its first and second derivatives.

+Second, use two ways to build the geometric distrivution.
+Build it from scratch and call the function from library.
+Also plot them.

+Third, implenment the T-test and Sign Test.
+Of course, find the rejection of H0 and plot it.